Do you realize if it weren't for Edison

 Here is our testing of the acoustical transparency of the screen material with a speaker firing through the screen at different angles.
 We confirmed that our screen is acoustically inert enough to allow you to angle your speakers as you need for their radiation patterns, room surfaces, seating locations and general preferences: CenterStageSpeakerAngleTests.pdf (145k)

 Because we don't have pixel-sucking perforations in our screen materials to compromise resolution, all Seymour AV screens are fully compatible with 4K video resolution.
-The new Center Stage UF's holes are completely invisble and there is no minimum viewing distance.
+The Center Stage UF's holes are completely invisble and there is no minimum viewing distance.
 Our non-AT screens are inherently resolution independent.

 Center Stage XD is a woven fabric and it's extra fine texture will enable it to resolve 4K video without compromise.
-If you find that you need a completely solid-looking, featureless acoustically transparent screen for smaller images, seating closer than eight to ten feet, or with a nice bright projector then we recommend the new Center Stage UF.
+If you find that you need a completely solid-looking, featureless acoustically transparent screen for smaller images, seating closer than eight to ten feet, or with a nice bright projector then we recommend the Center Stage UF.

 Worry no moiré